• Skip to primary navigation

 What are Red Tomatoes?

-These vibrant red tomatoes are a staple.
+These bright red tomatoes are a staple.

 Belonging to the Solanaceae family, they are most often seen in culinary dishes.